 After a motor vehicle accident, our San Jose personal injury attorneys will gather the evidence and find the experts needed to demonstrate the facts of your case and fight for the compensation you deserve.
 These cases may be complex at times, and the attorneys at Henshaw & Henry have a track record of success in getting fair compensation for clients.

 Truck drivers have to follow state roadway laws as well as laws from the Federal Motor Carrier Safety Administration (FMCSA).
 Truckers have more stringent cell phone laws, drinking and driving laws, and others than typical drivers.
 They must obtain special Class C driver’s licenses and undergo driver training before getting behind the wheel of commercial trucks.
-If a truck driver breaks any of these rules and causes an accident, he or she may be personally liable for the damages.
+If a truck driver breaks any of these rules and causes an accident, he or she may then be personally liable for the damages.
 The trucking company may also share fault, or be vicariously liable for the actions of its drivers.